Oslandia/qgis-wasp/README.md

 You will need to recompile geos and gdal to use this plugin (follow instructions from here http://trac.osgeo.org/geos and there http://trac.osgeo.org/gdal/wiki/BuildHints).

 For Windows:
-    Once you have succesfully compiled geos and gdal, put org2ogr.exe, gdalXXX.dll and geos_c.dll in the same directory.
+    Once you have successfully compiled geos and gdal, put org2ogr.exe, gdalXXX.dll and geos_c.dll in the same directory.

 You can clone or unzip this project directly into your .qgis2/python/plugins directory.